How to set up and process automatic prepayments and accruals

 Accrual 1 2109 Accruals 100.00

-Each month a monthly value is entered to your expense nominal code with the opposite entry going to your accruals nominal code.
+The software posts the monthly value to your expense nominal code each month, and the opposite entry posts to your accruals nominal code.

-NOTE: The Accruals nominal code is a current liability on the balance sheet as it shows the value of a service that's been used but not yet paid for.
+NOTE: The Accruals nominal code is a current liability on the balance sheet, showing the value of services used but not yet paid for.

 Transaction N/C Nominal Name Debit Credit